Charuru/lionbars/README.md

 ## Other notes

-This is a relatively new plugin, that I'm currently rewriting from the ground up and It's about 80% complete.
-Some of the features like auto-hiding the scrollbars etc. haven't been added yet.
-I appreciate everyone's patience and thank you all for using LionBars!
+LionBars is a relatively new plugin and has been recently fully rewritten.
+The basic functionality is there and working, other extras like light and dark styles, etc. are going to be added soon.

+Thank you for your interest LionBars!

 If you wish to contribute, make sure you contact me at me@nikolaydyankov.com